RemcoSmitsDev/buildable-serializer-bundle/README.md

 - **`groups`**: Optional groups to conditionally apply the context (the attribute is repeatable)

 When multiple `#[Context]` attributes are present with different groups, the appropriate context is merged based on the active serialization groups.

 ---

-## Current limitations

-- **Normalizers only.** The bundle generates normalizers (serialization) but does not yet generate denormalizers (deserialization).
-Denormalizer support is planned for a future release.
-Until then, deserialization falls back to Symfony's standard `ObjectNormalizer` / `ArrayDenormalizer`.

----